 Since we are a technology-free school, we have very little electrical use in classrooms.
 There are no computers in the classrooms, our toys are battery-free and made of natural materials, and art supplies are plant & beeswax based.
 Most of our classrooms have wonderful natural lighting, so overhead lights are rarely turn on.
 We use hand sweepers more than vacuums and use green certified or homemade cleaning supplies derived from natural ingredients.
 The children love to help with these tasks and we feel comfortable allowing them to.

 We love Long Beach and encourage our students and families to give back.
-We have a local food bank on our property that the older grades students help to stock monthly.
-Some will join once a month to hand out food to those in need.
-In the Holiday Season our students knit for the homeless, adopt families, sing at hospitals, make thank you cards for volunteers, and collect cans and toys for local food banks.
+Our students knit for those experiencing homelessness, adopt families, sing at hospitals, make thank you cards for volunteers, and collect cans and toys for local food banks.